strzibny/formatted-money/README.md

 FormattedMoney provides a simple way to present stored Integer money values saved as cents and a way to parse it back from user input.

-Unfortunatelly support for custom number of *cents* nor Indian formatting is supported ATM.
+Unfortunatelly support for custom number of *cents* nor Indian formatting is not supported ATM.

 ## Usage